xamarin/docs-archive/recipes/xamarin-forms/Maps/map-overlay/polygon/README.md

 ### Creating the Custom Renderer on iOS

 Create a subclass of the `MapRenderer` class and override its `OnElementChanged` method in order to add the polygon overlay:

 ```
-[assembly:ExportRenderer (typeof(CustomMap), typeof(CustomMapRenderer))]
+[assembly: ExportRenderer (typeof(CustomMap), typeof(CustomMapRenderer))]
 namespace MapOverlay.iOS
 {
 	public class CustomMapRenderer :  MapRenderer
 	{
 		MKPolygonRenderer polygonRenderer;